nasa/cumulus/docs/data-cookbooks/cnm-workflow.md

   launchInVpc: true
 ```

-`CNMToCMA` is meant for the begining of a workflow: it maps CNM granule information to a payload for downstream tasks.
+`CNMToCMA` is meant for the beginning of a workflow: it maps CNM granule information to a payload for downstream tasks.
 This workflow will not utilize the payload.
 For other workflows, you would need to ensure that downstream tasks in your workflow either understand the CNM message *or* include a translation task like this one.

 You can also manipulate the data sent to downstream tasks using `CumulusConfig` for various states in `workflows.yml`.
 Read more about how to configure data on the [Workflow Input & Output](https://nasa.github.io/cumulus/workflows/input_output.html) page.